XCisCoX/XCisCoX/README.md

-- # 👋 Hi, I’m @XCisCoX
+- # 👋 Hi, I’m @XCisCoX or `CiSCO` simply
 - ## 👀 I’m interested in Ai And Security Programming
+- 😽 23 Year old. ( also yes i am bald 🤩🤑)
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working as a system programmer in an antivirus company
-- 💞️ I’m looking to collaborate on a Project for Ai Gaming
+- 🫡 i wanna create an linux OS for my electro guitar ( this might be confusing for you)
 - 📫 How to reach me @CISCO_X Telegram Or Amirali.parvizi16@gmail.com or amirali.pvz in instagram

 <!---